Kohli destroys Pakistan in Asia Cup run-fest

 DHAKA Virat Kohli smashed a blistering 183 off 148 balls as India produced their highest ever run chase to beat Pakistan by six-wickets on Sunday and keep alive their hopes of reaching the Asia Cup final.

-Chasing a daunting total of 330, India pulled off a thrilling victory with 13 balls to spare thanks to Kohli, who notched up his third one-day century in four matches.
+Chasing a daunting 330 victory target, India pulled off a thrilling win with 13 balls to spare thanks to Kohli, who notched up his third one-day century in four matches.

 Rohit Sharma (68) and Sachin Tendulkar (52) also chipped in as India surpassed their previous highest successful run chase of 326-8 against England in 2002.